JMSGIS/jmsgis.github.io/CV.md

 UNIGIS – University of Girona Foundation
 *2023 – 2025*

-- Master’s thesis: *Multi-criteria analysis for optimal location of stormwater retention basins in Calonge, Vall-llobrega and Palamós.*
+- Master’s thesis: *Multi-criteria analysis for the optimal location of water retention basins in Calonge, Vall-llobrega and Palamós.*

 **Bachelor’s Degree in Geography, Spatial Planning and Environmental Management**
 University of Girona